mmehr1988/curly-octo-guacamole/README.md

 4. Dark & Light Mode: I’ve seen on many websites where they’ve used a button to allow users to either view their webpage in dark or light mode.
 I wanted to learn how they did this so I decided the best way to learn is to try to implement it.
 For this reason, at the end of the nav bar, I incorporated a button to allow users to switch between dark and light mode.

 5. Icon Colors vs. Contact Page: Instead of using plain writing to provide contact information.
 I decided to utilize icons to take user to my contact information pages.
 For each icon I researched the color code.
 For example, LinkedIn hex code is #006192.

+## File Structure

+1. File: Index.html
+2. File: LICENSE
+3. File: README.md
+4. Folder: assets

+   a.
+Folder: audio

+   - All piano audio file recording used for landing page

+   b.
+Folder: css

+   - File: style.css

+   - File: queries.css

+   c.
+Folder: documents

+   - File: resume

+   d.
+Folder: gifs

+   - File: gif of portfolio

+   e.
+Folder: img

+   - Folder: avatar

+     - File: A 200x200 avatar photo used in personal portfolio

+   f.
+Folder: js

+   - File: script.js

+5. Folder: vendors

+   - File: normalize.css

+## Process Of Writing

+1.  `<head>`

+    - In the head of the document you will find the following `<link>`

+      a.
+Bootstrap 5.0
+      b.
+Jquery
+      c.
+Google Fonts
+      d.
+Normalize CSS
+      e. style.css
+      f. queries.css

+2.  `<section>` | Page Load

+    - The page load is separated into two components.
+The first is related to the square colors and the second are the buttons allowing user to enter the portfolio page.

+    - Coding Square Colors + Audio

+      a.
+DOMContentLoaded + `function init()` - Created an addEventlistener to run a function called init.
+The init function is a for loop that appends elements in the DOM for both the square colors and audio elements.